 - Note: Personal jurisdiction, in this discussion, applies to civil cases.
 In criminal cases, a court only has personal jurisdiction over a party who commits a crime in that state.
 Other states will often extradite individuals charged with crimes to the state in which charges are filed.

 The primary method of obtaining personal jurisdiction over a defendant is through service of process.
 This means that the court must deliver notice of the litigation (a summons) to the defendant.
 The summons provides notice to the defendant to appear in court.
 The plaintiff must also include a copy of the complaint at the time of delivering the summons.
 In some circumstances, a plaintiff may serve process on a defendant without personally delivering a summons.
 If, for example, a defendant is known to be in an area but cannot be found, court procedure may allow for the effective delivery of notice by other methods.
 This may include delivery to the last known address, delivery to immediate family members, and publication in a newspaper of general circulation.

 Discussion: A recent state case allowed for service of process via Facebook message.
 Do you believe that service of process should be delivered personally to a defendant?
 Or do you support alternative methods of notification, such as electronic posting?
 Do you think alternative methods of providing notice of litigation affect an individual’s due process rights?

-- Input on Discussion: There is a strong argument that serving a defendant personally is necessary to maintain due process.
+- There is a strong argument that serving a defendant personally is necessary to maintain due process.
 States routinely establish alternative methods of service that are acceptable for service of process.
 For example, if the plaintiff tries to serve the defendant personally but he or she is unable to find the defendant based on various reasons, such as last known address.
 The plaintiff can therefore serve the defendant in a manner that will be convenient in that situation and that the defendant will get the summons.
 Electronic posting is another form of technology that will be increasingly necessary.

 The Long-Arm Statute